vmombs/sit725_group_project/README.md

 Test reports will then also be available in the `.nyc_output` folder in json format.

-The code coverage requirement in the project is currently set to 80% in the `nyc` config, however this is not yet being treated as a requirement to merge.
-Contributions that add tests or otherwise increase coverage are welcomed.
+The code coverage requirement in the project is currently set to 0% in the `nyc` config, as this is purely for informational purposes at this point and not a requirement to merge.

 ## Contributing